TheCaptainMoo/NED/README.md

 - Have fun :D

 ## Planned Updates
-- Correct decryption of keys below 10
-- Migration to a Desktop Application
+- Rewrite to be in conjunction with Desktop Application